-All information and impressions should be recorded as notes using online tools such as Evernote to avoid confusion at a later stage.
-You do not want to lose an important piece of information that you had planned to present as an argument in the dissertation paper.
+All information and impressions should be recorded as notes using online tools such as Evernote to avoid confusion later.
+You do not want to lose an important piece of information you had planned to present as an argument in the dissertation paper.

-Start to write an amazing dissertation immediately once the proposal has been accepted by the supervisor or the graduate committee, and all the necessary desk-based research has been conducted.
+Start to write a fantastic dissertation immediately once the supervisor or the graduate committee has accepted the proposal, and all the necessary desk-based research has been conducted.

-Remember that it is this basket you will put all your eggs in to develop one mind-blowing yet a fact-based product.
-Most students panic when they realize the number of hours they need to put in to create a well-versed dissertation paper, even as if they found the previous steps of the writing process inspiring.
+Remember that this basket will put all your eggs in to develop one mind-blowing yet a fact-based product.
+Most students panic when they realise the number of hours they need to create a well-versed dissertation paper, even if they found the writing process's previous steps inspiring.

 Ever heard of the quote “If you fail to plan, you are planning to fail”?
-Don’t fall prey to it.
+Please don’t fall prey to it.
 The whole process will become that much more manageable if you have a basic dissertation outline or plan.
 Do not mix a dissertation outline with the proposal.
-A dissertation outline serves an entirely different purpose as it provides a framework of your action plan, and how it will be implemented.
+A dissertation outline serves an entirely different purpose as it provides a framework of your action plan and how it will be implemented.

 Click here to check our comprehensive guidelines on how to write the introduction of a dissertation.

-This chapter allows you to demonstrate to your readers that you have done sufficient research around the chosen topic and also understand the findings of previous similar studies.
+This chapter allows you to demonstrate to your readers that you have done sufficient research around the chosen topic and understand previous similar studies' findings.
 Any research limitations that your research incorporates are expected to be discussed in this section.

-And make sure to summarize viewpoints and findings of other researchers in the dissertation literature review chapter.
-Show to the readers that there is clearly a research gap in the existing work and your work is relevant to it to justify the value of your own research.
+And make sure to summarise viewpoints and findings of other researchers in the dissertation literature review chapter.
+Show to the readers that there is a research gap in the existing work, and your job is relevant to it to justify your research value.